 If you want to dig deep into the soapwort/Saponaria history of the Turin Shroud, there is a treasure trove of detailed information in the Resources below.

 Tips and Cautions

-Despite the fact that soapwort has long been used as a herbal medicine and saponins from soapwort are traditionally used to emulsify the sweet confectionary halva and to create a foam in beer, they can be toxic when ingested at high levels and harmful to aquatic life.
-Whilst a safe alternative to some soap uses, it is not safe to ingest unless under the supervision of a herbalist, and the soap should not be discharged in fresh watercourses.
+Despite the fact that soapwort has long been used as a herbal medicine, and saponins from soapwort are traditionally used to emulsify the sweet confectionary halva and to create a foam in beer, they can be toxic when ingested at high levels and harmful to aquatic life.
+Whilst a safe alternative to some soap uses, it is not safe to ingest unless under the supervision of a herbalist, and the soap should not be discharged into fresh watercourses.

 Soapwort is an easily-obtained pure and natural soap for cleaning delicate fabrics which also works well as a mild shampoo.
 Easy to grow and attractive to look at, it is much-beloved as a useful cottage garden herb, and is also a living testament to our most ancient uses of natural plants.